Azure/azure-quickstart-templates/mahara-autoscale-cache/README.md

 **Search.** Azure supports running an Elasticsearch cluster, however it does not offer a fully-managed Elasticsearch service, so for those looking for a fully-managed Search service [Azure Search](https://azure.microsoft.com/en-us/services/logic-apps/) is recommended.

-**Caching.** While enabling Redis cache can improve performance can be improved for a large Mahara site we have not seen it be very effective for small-to-medium size sites.

 **Regions.** Note that not all resources types (such as databases) may be available in your region.
 You should check the list of [Azure Products by Region](https://azure.microsoft.com/en-us/global-infrastructure/services/) to for local availabiliy.

 ## Common questions about this Template
-1.  **Is this template Mahara as IaaS or PaaS?**  While the current template leverages PaaS services such as Redis, MySQL, Postgres, MS SQL etc. the current template offers Mahara as IaaS.
+1.  **Is this template Mahara as IaaS or PaaS?**  While the current template leverages PaaS services such as MySQL, Postgres, MS SQL etc. the current template offers Mahara as IaaS.
 Given limitations to Mahara our focus is IaaS for the time being however we would love to be informed of your experience running Mahara as PaaS on Azure (i.e. using [Azure Container Service](https://azure.microsoft.com/en-us/services/container-service/) or [Azure App Service](https://azure.microsoft.com/en-us/services/container-service/)).

 2.  **The current template uses Ubuntu.
 Will other Operating Systems such as CentOS or Windows Server be supported in the future?** Unfortunately we only have plans to support Ubuntu at this time.
 It is highly unlikely that this will change.